Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Yogurt for garnish (optional)

-- Heat oil in large sauté pan over medium heat.
+- Heat oil in large a sauté pan over medium heat.
 Add the black mustard seeds heat, stirring constantly, about one minute.

 - Add the garlic, ginger, sliced onion, coriander stems, and carrots; cook for 5 minutes, stirring frequently.